 Step 1.
 Get your University Admission Letter

-First and foremost, you need to apply and secure your admission to a recognized higher education institution in Belgium.
-This is a crucial step, as your admission letter will be a key document in your student visa application.
-Belgium is home to numerous esteemed universities and specialized institutions, including technical universities, as well as prestigious conservatories such as the Royal Conservatory of Brussels.
+Belgium is home to many universities and specialized institutions, including universities, university colleges, and arts institutions such as the Royal Conservatory of Brussels.
 These institutions offer a diverse range of programs, attracting students from around the globe.
-Once you receive your admission letter, it will serve as proof of your enrollment, which is essential for moving forward in the visa application process.
+Once you receive your admission or enrollment certificate, it will serve as proof of your study plans, which is essential for moving forward in the visa application process.

 Step 2.
 Fill out the Visa Application and Pay the Fees